Baijayanta2003/Python-Documentation-With-Sphinx/README.md

 ## Python-Documentation-With-Sphinx
-In this I will guide you step by step how to *make* documentation for your python codes and make them in different format and make html or pdf or tex files.
+In this I will guide you step by step how to *make* documentation for your python codes and how to produce them in different formats like html or pdf or tex files.

 ## Here are the steps:

-1.First install a virtual environment using the command in your terminal command
+1.First set up a virtual environment by typing the following command in your terminal :

 ```bash
 python -m venv myenv

 ```
 You can write thing instead of myenv.
-This can create a directiory where your virtual environment will be.
+This will create a directiory where your virtual environment will be.

-After installing write in command prompt or terminal
+After installing type in command prompt or terminal
 ```bash
 pwd

 ```
-You will see a directory address printed on window.
+You will see a directory address printed on the window.

-This is the directory you have installed the virtual environment.
+This is the directory where you have installed the virtual environment.**(Remember IT)**

-2.Activate the virtual environment.
+2.Now activate the virtual environment using:

 ```bash
  source myenv/bin/activate
 ```

-After that you will see a line `After activation, you should see (myenv) in your command prompt`.
+`After activation, you should see (myenv) in your command prompt`.

 3.Once the virtual environment is activated, you can install packages using `pip`:
 ```bash